meta name=" robots " content=" noindex,nofollow " >

 Black walnut wood is the only dark North American wood.
 It's prized by woodworkers for it's strength, grain and color which is a rich chocolate brown-- with occasional purple tones.
 There are over 20 species of walnut trees but it is the Eastern Black Walnut tree (aka: American Walnut) that is native to North America and is used for our walnut furniture.
 Vermont is home to a limited number of walnut trees as our soil is too acidic and our climate too cold, so much of our black walnut wood comes from Ohio, Indiana and other mid-North American states where it grows well and is sustainably harvested.

 Black walnut wood is dark, hard, dense and tight-grained.
-It polishes to a very smooth finish and the color ranges from creamy white in the sapwood to a dark chocolate color in the heartwood, as shown on left.
+It polishes to a very smooth finish and the color ranges from creamy white in the sapwood to a dark chocolate color in the heartwood.
 With our furniture, unless a customer specifically requests incorporation of sapwood, we use primarily walnut heartwood and make every effort to keep the grain color consistent.
 You may notice grain color variations however, particularly on the bottom of table tops and on table legs.
 These natural variations make each piece unique and are considered hallmarks of quality.

 Black walnut is often straight grained but is enjoyed for more figure variations than any other wood.
 Mineral deposits and pitch pockets are rarely a concern in black walnut.
 Over the years natural walnut wood develops a lustrous patina.
 Because it is the only dark brown domestic species it has a large following of devoted woodworkers and fine furniture afficionados.

 Recently walnut wood has become a very popular wood for natural live edge tables.
 Aged urban walnut trees that have been taken down due to poor condition and safety considerations are being milled for large wood slices like those shown below.
 The walnut slices or slabs are then fashioned into artfully designed free-form live edge tables that showcase the natural beauty of walnut grain.